Skip to main content

 But we still have one more Wolf Man I want to talk about.

 Stephen Somners's 2004 film, Van Helsing, is a melting pot for classic Universal monsters, like “The Avengers” with Dracula, The Wolf Man, and others.
-The film is notorious for employing some of the worst CGI the 21st century has known—and, yes, some of the effects are embarrassing—but I maintain the film has a lot more going for it than it's given credit for.
+Whenever anyone accidentally remembers this film, it's usually for having some of the worst CGI of the 21st century, but I maintain the film has a lot more going for it than it's given credit for.

 This owing largely to how creatively the film blends its mythologies, particularly that of the Wolf Man, whom Somners likens to a drug addict.
 Van Helsing is a fascinating case study for the Wolf Man figure in part because of the striking contrast between the human persona of our wolf-men.
 Prior to being cursed, Van Helsing (played by Hugh Jackman) is not your friendly neighbor whom everyone wants to be pals with.
 He is this gargoyle of a person whom everyone hates for his sinister affect and his dealings with unholy monsters.
 He has no memory of his past, and he works in service of the church to receive atonement for his forgotten sins.
 Unlike Larries Talbot, Van Helsing’s “goodness” is not a thing that gets disrupted by the werewolf curse: his “goodness” is something he is trying to find—if he has any to begin with.

 Van Helsing’s latest assignment sends him to Transylvania to hunt down a mysterious Count Dracula and discover what vicious plot he has in store for humanity.
 He is joined by Anna Valerious (Kate Beckinstale), the head of a long-line of monster hunters whose entire ancestry is locked out of heaven until Dracula is killed.
 Through their shared goals, trauma, and sexual appeal, Anna and Van Helsing inevitably become romantically linked.